Fast0n/MediterraneabusBot/README.md

 ------------------------------------------------------------------------------------

-This bot is realized with [Telepot](https://github.com/nickoala/telepot).
+This bot is realized with [Telepot](https://github.com/nickoala/telepot) and [Mediterraneabus-api](https://github.com/fast0n/mediterraneabus-api).

 This is an unofficial bot developed to learn.
 Mediterraneabus S.p.A. is not responsible in any way.